creative-cat/website/content/pages/home.md

 ## What we offer

 * Coding & Development
-* Web Design
+* Data Security & Auditing
-* Hosting & Support
+* Dedicated Server Hosting & Support
-* eMarketing, Adwords & SEO
+* eMarketing, Adwords, & SEO

 This website was built with with [Gatsby](https://gatsbyjs.org) and [Netlify CMS](https://netlifycms.org) to bring you lightning-fast page load speeds.